my-slam-system.yml

 SLAM system YAML configuration file format

-Refer to Demos for real examples to launch and run SLAM systems.
+Refer to demos for real examples to launch and run SLAM systems.

 File structure